jajorda2/neuralrapper/README.md

 * Avoid non alphanumeric characters (besides basic punctuation)

+* There's an included script to do this.
+See next:

+#### Removing stuff from lyrics.txt that causes string errors

+* Run

+        python nonalpha.py

+* The output will be "lyricsclean.txt" which already works with model.py

 ### Training

 * In `model.py`, change the variable `artist` to the name of the new artist you've used in `lyrics.txt`